Indonesian citrus quotas

 Exporters will need to apply to export citrus to Indonesia at the reduced tariff rate.

-To apply for a quota certificate you must:
+To apply for a quota certificate an exporter must:

 - lodge a request for permit (RFP) through the department’s electronic documentation system, EXDOC.

-- complete and submit the IA-CEPA horticulture TRQ certificate application (available from 5 July).
+- complete and submit the IA-CEPA horticulture TRQ certificate application using the online submit button on the last page of the form.

 Read the detail